 42. Griffin’s Pond and Titanic Model

-There is a lot of historical significance to this place that was named after a wrongly convicted Irish man.
-Head on over, to find out more.
+There is a lot of historical significance to this place, which was named after a wrongly convicted Irish man.
+Head on over to find out more.

 43. Hemlock Ravine Park Trails